 In addition to the legal limits, you will also have to know that some regions in Australia have specific laws regarding alcohol consumption.
 For instance, certain areas have by-laws prohibiting the consumption of alcohol on streets within their authority.
 Violation of these rules can result in punishment.

 Moreover, in some states, there are exceptions for teenagers to consume alcohol for religious purposes.
-For example, in New South Wales and Western Australia, a teenager can consume alcohol for religious purposes like Holy Communion.
+For example, if you are using student housing in Australia and living in New South Wales and Western Australia, you should know that a teenager can consume alcohol for religious purposes like Holy Communion.

 Also Read: While going through Australian Etiquette, check out our blog on 100 Interesting Facts About Australia That Will Amaze You!